Hormone therapy and menopause

 What forms of hormone therapy are available?

-Hormone medication comes in various forms (such as tablets, creams, and pessaries) and can contain either bioidentical or synthetic versions of oestrogen and progesterone.
+Hormonal medication is available in various methods of administration (such as tablets, sprays, gels, creams, and ovules) and may contain either bio-identical or synthetic variants of oestrogen and/or progesterone.

 The choice of administration method and the type of oestrogen and/or progesterone depends on various factors, such as the nature of your symptoms.
-Most prescribed treatments contain bioidentical oestrogen (oestradiol).
-Bioidentical oestradiol works exactly like the oestradiol naturally produced by a woman’s body.
+Most treatments that are prescribed contain bio-identical oestrogen (estradiol).
+Bio-identical estradiol is identical to the estradiol that a woman naturally produces.

 In addition, it often contains bioidentical progesterone or synthetic progestogens (such as levonorgestrel or dydrogesterone).
 The best option varies from woman to woman.
 Some respond better to bioidentical hormones, while others benefit more from synthetic ones or a combination of both.
 This is usually determined over time and adjusted based on how your body responds.